GD-1z2/JackyShooter/README.md

 ## Roadmap

-- Sync position with server & other players
 - Add ability to hold objects
 - Create 2 player modes : normal and free camera
 - Add basic physics to normal mode